-- Try changing the charger’s power source, i.e., move to wall outlet from laptop.
-When charging via PC or laptop, the device must be ON and not on sleep mode.
+- Try changing the charger’s power source, i.e., move to a wall outlet from the laptop.
+When charging via PC or laptop, the device must be ON and not in sleep mode.
 You can verify that the charger gets power by using the USB head on another device or outlet.

-If you notice that your watch is charging but charging very slowly, then it may be time to get a replacement charging cradle for your Galaxy Watch.
+If you notice that your watch is charging very slowly, it may be time to get a replacement charging cradle for your Galaxy Watch.